ojadeyemi/cfl-sdk/README.md

     # Client will be closed automatically
 ```

-## Acknowledgements
+## Acknowledgements & Disclaimer

-**This SDK is made possible by the [Canadian Football League (CFL)](https://www.cfl.ca/) providing a public API.
-A big thank you to the CFL for making their data accessible to developers and fans.**
+Thank you to the **[Canadian Football League (CFL)](https://www.cfl.ca/)** for providing a public API.

-## Disclaimer

 This is an unofficial SDK and is not affiliated with, endorsed, or sponsored by the Canadian Football League (CFL).

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.
+Please feel free to submit a pull request or [open an issue](https://github.com/ojadeyemi/cfl-sdk/issues) for any bugs or feature requests.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](./LICENSE) file for more details.